gyrogami logo

 First things first: Talent and skill are two different animals.
 Talent is something you are born with, like an aptitude.
 Skill is a manifestation of talent, what you've learned, how you apply it, and what comes of it, i.e. what you produce.
 "Years of experience" is a meaningless number.
 In essence, the most experienced, skilled, and talented people are quite capable of making low-quality stuff.

 Far too many people rely on experience as a testament to their skill or talent.
 They erroneously believe more experience translates into higher quality goods but that is a fallacy.
-They are good talkers but usually not good doers.
+While good talkers, doing good is not in their vocabulary.

 Learning widens the gap between what you know and the enormity of what there is to know, i.e. what you don't know.

-There are few high-quality handmade chains in the marketplace for customers to compare.
+There are few high-quality handmade chains in the marketplace.
 As such, sellers misconstrue any "compliment" as fact even when it comes from a random joe who knows nothing about jewelry.
 False praise begins a vicious circle.
-Lacking the functional capacity to be objective regarding your own work has nothing to do with experience and often works the opposite way.
+Lacking the ability to be objective regarding your own goods has nothing to do with experience because lots of experience often clouds the truth.

-Likewise, difficult questions or unflattering observations are ignored when sellers have something to hide.
+Likewise, sellers ignore difficult questions or unflattering observations when they have something to hide.
 For a craft as simplistic as chainmaking - open ring, insert it, close it - measurements, science, and physics 100% prove what's good and what's not.
+You can see a prime example of experience with no talent or skill but lots of lies here.

 Legitimate criticism helps me improve most.
 I welcome a difficult conversation that enlightens me when it is based on facts.
-But when the best argument someone has is that I don't close my rings properly and they have gaps...where are the gaps when rings are fusion welded seamlessly across the entire joint?
-Those talks are a long way away.
+But when the best argument someone has is that I don't close my rings properly and they have gaps...where are the gaps when rings are fusion welded seamlessly and invisibly across the entire joint and the ring is still perfectly round?
+Those conversations are not going to happen.

 Posted by M: January 6, 2022